This is one of the more useful ideas I have ever stolen.

 You can’t promise, “Be admired by peers.
 Find career fulfillment.
 Vindicate yourself.”

-You have do it all with subtext and vibe.
+You have do it all with subtext.
 It has to come wafting out of what you say, unspoken, but unmistakable.

 (Which is how we uncommonly skillful and perceptive writers earn our exorbitant fees, being badasses ourselves)

 What counts is what they hear.